On the countable, measure preserving relation induced on an homogeneous quotient, by the action of a discrete group: A canonical presentation by generators and relations of the algebra

-In the following theorem we describe explicitly, in terms of the generators introduced in Proposition \ref{formula}, the structure of the equivalence relation.
-We will also give an abstract description of the Borel algebra $\B$.
+We describe explicitly, using the generators constructed in Definition \ref{formula}, the action of the partial isomorphisms, determining the equivalence relation $\mathcal R_G|_F$ on the $\sigma$-algebra $\B$.
+We will also give an abstract description of the $\sigma$-algebra $\B$.